noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 ## virtualization

-- container: a standard unit of software
+- container: a standard unit of software; the highest level of abstraction
+  - the container runtime shares the hardware OS kernel
+  - you create isolation via file system layers
+  - provides the best utilization of the underlying hardware
+    - you can share OS libraries and software, or isolate them
 - hypervisor: soft/firmware that enables sharing physical hardware resources across one/more virtual machines
-- virtual machine: emulates a physical server
+- virtual machine: emulates a physical server; virtualize the operating system and better utilize resources
+  - each application can now be isolated from other applications at the VM level
+  - the virtualization layer is still heavy as it requires a complete operating system
+    - which is potentially redundant as isolation requires redundant copies of OS, and OS libraries
+- baremetal: the most inefficient; hardware costs are the same regardless of resource utilization
+  - applications fight for the same set of resources
+  - libraries are generally shared across applications and require synchronization
 - from baremetal, vms to containers in increasing levels of abstractions
   - baremetal
     - server hardware